fastlane/fastlane/README.md

     cert

-This will check if any of the available signing certificates is installed.
+This will check if any of the available signing certificates is installed on your local machine.

 Only if a new certificate needs to be created, `cert` will